miikaah/musa/README.md

 ####

-- Remove zero prefix if duration is under 10 min
+- Remove bug where playback resumes from beginning after pausing
 - Play / Pause with space bar
 - Mute / Unmute with volume button
 - Parse year to date if the date is an ISO dates